-Roger Halbheer is Chief Security Advisor for Microsoft in EMEA.
+Roger Halbheer is Chief Security Advisor for Microsoft covering Switzerland, Germany, and Austria.
 In this role, he acts as a trusted advisor to C-level executives in the commercial and private sectors and has established relationships with industry leaders, security communities and government and intelligence agencies across the world.
 Roger is a regular speaker at industry events and has worked with national and international print and broadcast media both to represent Microsoft and provide expert comment on security issues.

 Before re-joining Microsoft in 2018 he was a Managing Director for Accenture Security working in the Austria, Switzerland, Germany region and additionally responsible for the global cybersecurity alliance between Accenture and Microsoft.

 Until 2015 he was the Head of Group Security (Chief Security Officer) at Swisscom.
 He was responsible for the security strategy of the overall Swisscom Group in close collaboration with the group’s companies.